Israel beats Cuba 4-1 to improve to 4-0 at WBC

 Israel tacked on another run in the eighth on a sacrifice bunt by Gailen that scored Borenstein from third.

+Starter Jason Marquis gave up one run on four hits over 5-2/3 innings.
+Zach Thornton picked up the win after coming on in the sixth and recording four outs.

+"I had a little more left in the tank but it was the right time to take me out," Marquis said.
+"The bullpen did a great job and hopefully we can keep it going and get the win tomorrow."

-Josh Zeid pitched out of a bases-loaded jam in the ninth when he got Willian Saavedra to ground out to third with two out.
+Josh Zeid pitched out of a bases-loaded jam in the eighth when he got Willian Saavedra to ground out to third with two out and finished the game for the save.

+Israel will face the Netherlands on Monday looking to maintain its perfect record.
+In their previous game in the first round in Seoul, Israel beat the Netherlands 4-2.

+Japan faces the Netherlands later Sunday.
+The top two teams in the second round advance to the March 20-22 championship round at Dodger Stadium.

 Comments